 We think Prague is one the best city break destinations in Europe, with plenty of boutique shopping choices and stunning historic architecture.
 But travel just an hour outside of the city by train and you'll find a much creepier setting, and one of the best places to go for Halloween, the Sedlec Ossuary.

-Also known as the bone church, the Sedlec Ossuary is decorated with over 40,000 human skeletons, which have been shaped into chandeliers, a coat of arm and even sinister bunting!
+Also known as the bone church, the Sedlec Ossuary is decorated with over 40,000 human skeletons, which have been shaped into chandeliers, a coat of arms and even sinister bunting!
 We can thank the 13th-century abbot who returned to the church with soil from the alleged tomb of Jesus in Jerusalem and scattered it across the Sedlec cemetery.
 This made it a pretty attractive place to shack up for eternal rest and before long the cemetery was completely overflowing.